wikimedia/eslint-plugin-no-jquery/docs/rules/no-trim.md

 Disallows the [`$.trim`](https://api.jquery.com/jQuery.trim/) utility.
 Prefer `String#trim`.

-📋 This rule is enabled in `plugin:no-jquery/deprecated-3.5`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/deprecated-3.5`.

-📋 This rule is enabled in `plugin:no-jquery/all`.
+📋 This rule is enabled as a warning in `plugin:no-jquery/all`.

 ## Rule details